mitranim/wordplay/readme.md

 onederful © M

-jobsworth (an official who upholds petty rules even at the expense of humanity or common sense) © LR
+jobsworth (an official who upholds petty rules even at the expense of humanity or common sense) © VA

 knowtice (spot something you already knew about) © M